Mortal Kombat (2011 video game): Plot

 Raiden and Liu Kang travel to appeal to the Elder Gods, requesting they stop Shao Kahn's invasion.
 The Elder Gods refuse, saying that Kahn's invasion does not violate their laws, and that only attempting to merge Earthrealm into Outworld (without winning a Mortal Kombat tournament) would be a violation.
+Meanwhile at Earthrealm, Quan Chi tries to claim the souls of the Special Forces officers, but is interrupted by Nightwolf, Cyber Sub-Zero and Kabal.
+However, they are confronted by Noob Saibot, who is none other than Kuai Liang's brother Bi-Han who was resurrected by Quan Chi and Triborg, who was restored as an emotionless entity by Quan Chi himself without the knowledge of Shao Kahn, and both of them are killed when they are pushed into the Storm of Souls by Nightwolf and Cyber Sub-Zero.

 While Raiden and Liu Kang are away, Sindel leads an Outworlder attack on the heroes.
 During the ensuing battle, Jax, Jade, Sub-Zero, Kabal, Stryker and Smoke are easily defeated and killed by Sindel, and Kitana is brutally beaten.
 Before Sindel can kill Kitana, Nightwolf intervenes and sacrifices himself in order to kill Sindel.
 Raiden and Liu Kang return soon after, and Kitana dies of her wounds after sharing her final words with Liu Kang, leaving Johnny Cage and Sonya Blade as the only survivors, but both of them are too injured to continue fighting.

 Raiden attempts to ally with Quan Chi, offering the souls of the deceased heroes as payment (and his own soul if he dies).
 Quan Chi declines, and reveals he already has possession of the heroes' souls, promised to him by Shao Kahn in exchange for his allegiance to the emperor, and has turned them into undead "revenants".
 Quan Chi's words make the dismayed Raiden realize that "He must win" refers to Shao Kahn himself; should Kahn conquer Earthrealm without victory in Mortal Kombat, the Elder Gods will punish him.
 Liu Kang, angered by the seemingly pointless deaths of their allies, blames Raiden and goes to attack Shao Kahn alone.
 Raiden tries to stop Liu Kang, but accidentally kills him when Liu Kang's fire mixes with Raiden's lightning, burning Liu Kang alive.
 Overcome with guilt, Raiden surrenders to Shao Kahn, at which point, the Elder Gods intervene, imbuing Raiden with their power, which he then uses to defeat and kill Shao Kahn for violating the Mortal Kombat code.